LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

 you're getting raises and bonuses left and right and you're in the 6-figure club.

-<h2>Some JavaScript I learned because as an unemployed man...
+<h2>The Fibonacci Sequence in JavaScript I learned because as an unemployed man...
 I suddenly have a lot of time.</h2>

-Fibonacci Sequence described as code:
+1. Copy the code below

-you can copy and paste the code below into a<a href="https://onecompiler.com/javascript"> JavaScript Compiler like this one</a>
+2. Paste the code into a <a href="https://onecompiler.com/javascript"> JavaScript Compiler like this one</a>
-  click the "Run" Button and see what pops out!
+3. Click the "Run" Button and see what pops out!
 I'd like to thank StackOverflow ;)
+4. (optional) change the value of the "numTimes" variable from 10 to another whole number value.